pluralsh/terraform-provider-plural/docs/resources/infrastructure_stack.md

 ### Optional

+- `actor` (String) The User email to use for default Plural authentication in this stack.
 - `approval` (Boolean) Determines whether to require approval.
 - `bindings` (Attributes) Read and write policies of this stack. (see [below for nested schema](#nestedatt--bindings))
 - `detach` (Boolean) Determines behavior during resource destruction, if true it will detach resource instead of deleting it.